damlakuru/damlakuru.github.io/_pages/about.md

 ---

-I am an Ph.D. candidate in the department of [Public Policy and Administration at Florida International University](https://pa.fiu.edu/).
+I am a Ph.D. candidate in the department of [Public Policy and Administration at Florida International University](https://pa.fiu.edu/).